 Strava is the clear leader in fitness based social networks.
 There are more than 100 million users on the platform, each with their own feed and activities.
 While it is great to share your accomplishments on various segments and leaderboards, there are times when keeping a workout hidden is a better idea.
 Whether you are choosing to hide an activity intentionally or if Strava just doesn’t recognize your main segment on a workout there is a lot to consider when managing hidden segments.

-There are two primary reasons why a segment might be hidden.
+There are two primary reasons why a segment might be hidden, privacy and accuracy.

 Why Does Strava Not Match A Segment

 If you think a segment should have been detected but it’s not showing up you can find out why.
 To do this you need to use the web version of Strava, not the mobile app.